ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 **-i**, **\-\-included**
-: always generate test data for datatypes defined in included specifications, when no **-\-\datatypes** option is used (default: generate test data for all datatype if the specification is preprocessed or piped into the tool;
+: always generate test data for datatypes defined in included specifications, when no **-\-\datatypes** option is used (default: generate test data for all datatype if the specification is compiled or piped into the tool;
 exclude included files if the specification is a YAML or JSON file)

 **-t**, **\-\-datatypes=**DATATYPES